How can we prevent whales and dolphins from being caught and killed in fishing gear?

 Why is fishing gear a danger to whales and dolphins?

-Over decades humans have developed sophisticated ways of catching huge amounts of seafood for markets around the world: vast walls of netting; fishing lines up to 100km long baited with thousands of hooks; many thousands of rope lines connected to traps on the ocean floor.
-The gear creates a labyrinth through which a whale or dolphin must swim and can be deadly to one who gets caught in it.
+The fishing industry employs many types of capture techniques, including vast walls of netting; fishing lines up to 100km long, baited with thousands of hooks; and thousands of rope lines connected to traps on the ocean floor.
+Together these may create potentially deadly labyrinths through which a whale or dolphin must navigate.

 Is this the biggest threat whales and dolphins face?